knmoriwaki/cosmoglint/README.md

 ```

 The halo catalog should be a text file that contains halo mass [Msun] in log scale (1st column), comving positions [Mpc/h] (2nd to 4th columns), and velocities [km/s] (5th to 8th columns).

-Currently, the package is designed to work with comoving volume box data only.
-Support for lightcone data may be added in a future update.

 ## Visualization